IBM-Blockchain-Archive/marbles/utils/obc-js/README.md

-# obc-js.js
+# obc-js
 =========
-(dsh to do - terrible name, change to obc.js)

-A JS library for easier interaction with Open Blockchain chaincode
+A Node.js library for easier interaction with Open Blockchain chaincode

 ***

 ## Installation
-- <strike>npm install obc-js --save</strike>
-- for the time being manually download this directory to any projects, npm will be re-activated later - 1/27/2016
+- <strike>npm install obc-js --save</strike> [Update] for the time being manually download this directory to any projects, npm will be re-activated later - 1/27/2016

 ***

 ## Usage Steps!
-(example code in next section below should be glanced at as you read these instructions)
+(example code also provided below)

-1. Load the module
+1. Require this module
-2. Pass the blockchain network JSON to obj.network() as an array of objects
-3. Pass chaincode parameters to obc.load()
+1. Pass network + chaincode parameters to obc.load(options, my_cb):
-	###Option Fields: - obc.load(options, cb)
-	- zip_url = [string] http/https of a link to download zip (to do, change from zip download to git clone)
-	- git_dir = [string] name/path to folder that contains the chaincode you want to deploy (path relative to unzipped root)
-	- git_url = [string] git https clone URL. should contain the desired chaincode
-	- deployed_name = [string] [optional] this is the hashed name of a deployed chaincode.  if you want to run with chaincode that is already deployed set it now, else it will be set when you deploy with the sdk
-4. receive chaincode obj from callback to obc.load(). ie: your_cb(e, chaincode)
+1. Receive chaincode obj from callback to obc.load(). ie: my_cb(e, chaincode)
+1. You can now deploy your chaincode (if needed) with chaincode.deploy(func, args, null, cb)
-5. use dot notation on chaincode to call any of your chaincode functions ie:
+1. Use dot notation on chaincode to call any of your chaincode functions ie:

 		chaincode.read('a', cb);			//will read variable "a" from current chaincode state chaincode.write('a', "test", cb)	//will write to vairable "a" chaincode.remove('a', cb)			//will delete variable "a"
 		chaincode.init_marbles(ARGS, cb);	//calls my custom chaincode function init_marbles() and passes it ARGS

-***

 ## Example

 	// Step 1 ==================================